Netflix: Netflix Games

 In June 2024, Verdu was moved into a new role focusing on "innovation in game development."
 The next month, Netflix hired Alain Tascan, vice president of game development at Epic Games, to head up Netflix Games.
 As of July 2024, Netflix has over 80 games in development, releasing at least one game each month to attract fans.
 The company shut down its Southern California "Team Blue" AAA gaming studio in October 2024, leading to the departure of developers like Overwatch producer Chacko Sonny, Halo veteran Joseph Staten and God of War art director Rafael Grassetti.
 Netflix indicated that it maintains a commitment to grow its gaming business despite the changes.
 In late October, Netflix announced several games based on hit series including Netflix Stories: Outer Banks, Netflix Stories: A Perfect Couple, Netflix Stories: A Virgin River Christmas, and The Ultimatum: Choices, as well as a new daily word game in partnership with TED Talks, TED Tumblewords.

-On December 12, at The Game Awards 2024, netflix games exclusively revealed pioneering game designer Yu Suzuki's next game Steel Paws.
+On December 12, 2024, at The Game Awards 2024, Netflix Games revealed game designer Yu Suzuki's next game Steel Paws.
 In November 2025, Netflix released its first batch of TV games which members play by using their phone as a controller.
 The games included Boggle Party, Lego Party, Pictionary: Game Night, Tetris Time Warp and Party Crasher: Fool Your Friends.

+In April 2026, Netflix launched "Netflix Playground", a gaming app for children featuring ad-free, offline-playable games based on popular characters, as part of its strategy to expand in family-oriented gaming.